qadan/drupal_selenium/REFERENCE.md

 Name|Description
 ----|-----------
-describeElement|Get properties of an element as an array. elementIsSameElementAs|Determine if two element locators represent the same element. getAllNextElements|Get all elemenets after the given one using specific search parameters. getElementAttributeValue|Get the value of a specified attribute of an element. getElementCSSProperty|Get a specified CSS property of an element. getElementLocation|Get the coordinates of an element. getElementSelectedOption|Get the currently selected option of an element. getElementSize|Get the sixe of an element. getElementTagName|Get the tag name of an element. getElementText|Get the text of an element. getElementValue|Get the value of an element. getNextElement|Get the next element after the given one using specific search parameters. getOptions|Get all an element's options. isElementDisplayed|Determine if the element is displayed. isElementEnabled|Determine if the element is enabled.
+elementIsSameElementAs|Determine if two element locators represent the same element. getAllNextElements|Get all child elements after the given one using specific search parameters. getElementAttributeValue|Get the value of a specified attribute of an element. getElementCSSProperty|Get a specified CSS property of an element. getElementLocation|Get the coordinates of an element. getElementSelectedOption|Get the currently selected option of an element. getElementSize|Get the size of an element. getElementTagName|Get the tag name of an element. getElementText|Get the text of an element. getElementValue|Get the value of an element. getNextElement|Get the first child element after the given one using specific search parameters. getOptions|Get all an element's options. isElementDisplayed|Determine if the element is displayed. isElementEnabled|Determine if the element is enabled.